th2-net/th2-read-log/README.md

     + timestampFormat - the format for the timestamp extract from the log's line. **Works only with specified _timestampRegexp_ parameter**.
       If _timestampFormat_ is specified the timestamp extract with _timestampRegexp_ will be parsed using this format and used as a message's timestamp.
     + timestampZone - the zone which should be used to process the timestamp from the log file
+    + skipBefore - the parameter defines the minimum timestamp in UTC (ISO format) for log messages.
+      If log message has timestamp less than the specified one it will be dropped.
+      **NOTE: the parameter only works if 'timestampRegexp' and 'timestampFormat' are specified**
     + joinGroups - enables joining groups into a message in CSV format.
 Can be used to extract generic data from the log.
 Disabled by default.
     + groupsJoinDelimiter - the delimiter that will be used to join groups from the _regexp_ parameter. **Works only if _joinGroups_ is enabled**.
 The default value is `,`.
     + headersFormat - the headers' definition.
 The reader uses the keys as headers.
 The value to the key will be converted to a value for each match in the current line.